 The US Dollar Index started in 1973 at the value of 100.000.
 It has since traded as high as 164.72 in February 1985, and as low as 70.69 in March 2008.

-Which countries besides the USA use the US Dollar as official currency?
+Which countries besides America use the US dollar as official currency?

 Other nations besides the United States use the U.S. dollar as their official currency.
 For instance, Ecuador, El Salvador, and East Timor all adopted the currency independently.
 The former members of the U.S.-administered Trust Territory of the Pacific Islands, which included Palau, the Federated States of Micronesia, and the Marshall Islands, chose not to issue their own currency after becoming independent, having all used the U.S. dollar since 1944.